rchat95/Image-Classification-Tensorflow/README.md

 Built a CNN model class using tensorflow and keras.
 There is also a function to load or import an existing model, like the VGG16 or the VGG19 model.

 Using the CNN model with my own layers, I got an accuracy of 71%.
-You can play with a lot of parameters such as loss functions, momentum and optimizers
+You can play with a lot of parameters such as loss functions, momentum and optimizers.

+This model can also be easily applied on a variety of larger datasets.